 Mental Health as well as social/emotional support is another important factor to ensuring a safe and secure learning environment.
-Our school has a guidance counselor to support the social and emotional well-being of our students.
-We have implemented programs from Memorial Health such as Making Proud Choices: Teen Pregnancy Prevention and Life skills: Substance Abuse Prevention.
-Our guidance counselor continues to conduct group as well as individual sessions for students who are struggling socially or emotionally.
+We have a Florida licensed mental health professional to support the social and emotional well-being of our students.
+Our guidance counselor does group as well as individual sessions for students who are struggling socially or emotionally.
 Additionally, we are seeking professional development for the staff as well as the administration around mental health topics.
-The principal and the majority of the staff was trained in Mental Health First Aid by the Educational Service Provider before the start of the 2019-2020 school year.
-The administration will ensure that all staff members are trained by the completion of the 2019-2020 school year.
-Florida School Personnel Mental Health Awareness Training, Kognito, has been provided for those who are still in need to be trained in the Mental Health First Aid Training.
+The principal was trained in Mental Health First Aid by the Educational Service Provider on November 19, 2018.

-With all of these efforts, we feel that we have created a very safe and secure learning environment at Somerset Academy Village Charter Middle School, #5002.
+With all of these efforts, we feel that we have created a very safe and secure learning environment at The Ben Gamla Preparatory Academy-5182.